THE LEHMANN LAB

 CONTACT PUBLICATIONS LAB MEMBERS COURSES OPEN POSITIONS

-Lipins and the regulatory pathways that we are studying are highly conserved between flies and humans.
+Lipins and the regulatory pathways that we were studying are highly conserved between flies and humans.
 Thus, the results of our work may guide work in human and other mammalian experimental systems.
 Ultimately, they may help in the fight against disease.
 For instance, a better understanding of proteins of the Lipin family may be of impact in the fight against the increasing incidence of obesity, which is burdening health care systems around the world.

 These materials are not endorsed, approved, sponsored, or provided by or on behalf of the University of Arkansas, Fayetteville.